TABLE OF CONTENTS

 Please follow these steps in order to get everything set up:

-Note: If you use a system like Okta, the third item "Login URL" may also be required to enter into your IDP (so that it directs to the appropriate login page).
-If using other systems, please simply share this special login page with your users (after you've finished the remaining steps) so that they can log into CustomerGauge using the IDP(s) you've configured.
+Note: If you use a system like Okta, the third item "Login URL" may also be required to enter into your IdP (so that it directs to the appropriate login page).
+If using another system, please simply share this special login page with your users (after you've finished the remaining steps) so that they can log into CustomerGauge using the IdP you've configured.

 3. Next, you will need to fill out the information of your Identity Provider:

-Note: In the case of Metadata XML - URL is recommended because if things change, you wouldn't need to provide the new XML to CustomerGauge; we'd have the changes automatically as the XML is provided via URL.
-If you upload a file and things change, you may need to upload the new XML file to CustomerGauge in order to guarantee your SSO configuration continues to operate smoothly.
+Note: In the case of Metadata XML - URL is recommended because if things change on the IdP side, you wouldn't need to provide the new XML file to CustomerGauge.
+If you upload a file and things change in your IdP, you may need to upload the new XML file to CustomerGauge in order to guarantee your SSO configuration continues to operate smoothly.

 Then simply click the "Browse File" button to upload the XML data from your local device, and be sure to re-upload a new one if things change in the future.

-5. Now it's time to set up Data Access Restriction, if you wish to do so.
-Data Access Restriction allows you to restrict which data users can interact with.
-They'll only be able to interact with survey data that matches the Data Access Restriction configured.
-You can add multiple fields to apply Data Access Restriction on - survey records need to match all the fields for a user in order to show up for that user.
-This data must come from your IDP and must match existing data in CustomerGauge.
+5. Now it's time to set up Access restrictions, if you wish to do so.
+Access restrictions allow you to restrict which features and data users can interact with.
+They'll only be able to interact with survey data that matches the Data Access Restriction configured, and can only access the features available to the Role they have.
+This is described in more detail in the Access section earlier in this article.

-For each field, you'd want to add the IDP Field Name or URL (depending on the IDP) into each respective IDP Field Name input field.
+For each field, you'd want to add the IdP Attribute Name or URL (depending on the IdP) into each respective IdP Field Name input field.

 7. When you are ready, you can activate the SSO by either clicking this box and then "Save":